StratusFearMe21/listenbrainz-mpv/README.md

 ```
 I made this for myself, and no one else.
 Don't expect any configurability or ease-of-use
 improvements any time soon

+This plugin also depends on `connman` being your network manager so that caching scrobbles offline works properly.
+Again, I made this for me, so don't expect this to change